Which institution holds the most shares in Truist Financial Corporation (TFC)

 Analyst recommendations provided by FactSet shows that the consensus forecast for Truist Financial Corporation (TFC) is a “Overweight”.
 24 analysts offering their recommendations for the stock have an average rating of 2.30, where 12 rate it as a Hold and 1 think it is a “Overweight”.
 11 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Truist Financial Corporation is expected to release its quarterly report on 07/15/2021 and quarterly earnings per share for the current quarter are estimated at $1.11 with sales reaching $5.47B over the same period.The EPS is expected to shrink by -17.10% this year, but quarterly earnings will post -4.00% year-over-year.
-Quarterly sales are estimated to shrink -3.20% in year-over-year returns.
+Truist Financial Corporation is expected to release its quarterly report on 07/15/2021 and quarterly earnings per share for the current quarter are estimated at $1.16 with sales reaching $5.48B over the same period.The EPS is expected to shrink by -17.10% this year, but quarterly earnings will post -4.50% year-over-year.

 Truist Financial Corporation (TFC) Insider Activity

 A total of 130 insider transactions have happened at Truist Financial Corporation (TFC) in the last six months, with sales accounting for 55 and purchases happening 75 times.
-The most recent transaction is an insider sale by Powell Cynthia B, the company’s Corp.
-Controller, Exec VP.
-SEC filings show that Powell Cynthia B sold 2,133 shares of the company’s common stock on Mar 17 at a price of $58.60 per share for a total of $0.12 million.
-Following the sale, the insider now owns 0.0 shares.
+The most recent transaction is an insider sale by Case Scott, the company’s Sr. Executive Vice President.
+SEC filings show that Case Scott sold 9,851 shares of the company’s common stock on Mar 17 at a price of $58.39 per share for a total of $0.58 million.
+Following the sale, the insider now owns 20583.0 shares.

-Truist Financial Corporation disclosed in a document filed with the SEC on Mar 17 that Case Scott (Sr. Executive Vice President) sold a total of 9,851 shares of the company’s common stock.
-The trade occurred on Mar 17 and was made at $58.39 per share for $0.58 million.
-Following the transaction, the insider now directly holds 20583.0 shares of the TFC stock.
+Truist Financial Corporation disclosed in a document filed with the SEC on Mar 17 that Powell Cynthia B (Corp.
+Controller, Exec VP) sold a total of 2,133 shares of the company’s common stock.
+The trade occurred on Mar 17 and was made at $58.60 per share for $0.12 million.
+Following the transaction, the insider now directly holds 0.0 shares of the TFC stock.

 Still, SEC filings show that on Mar 16, Powell Cynthia B (Corp.
 Controller, Exec VP) disposed off 2,201 shares at an average price of $58.31 for $0.13 million.
 The insider now directly holds 2,133 shares of Truist Financial Corporation (TFC).